 HGA

 SUPERHEATED STEAM IS AN ODORLESS GAS (not to be confused with mist).
 Output: constant steam air (superheated steam).
-Safety precautions must be taken when n dealing with hot gases.
+Safety precautions must be taken when dealing with hot gases.

 The product uses cleaning technologies, drying technologies, curing technologies, and nanotechnologies.